ewaldmire/ascender/docs/docsite/rst/administration/configure_ascender.rst

    single: jobs
    pair: configuration; jobs

-The Jobs tab allows you to configure the types of modules that are allowed to be used by Ascender's Ad Hoc Commands feature, set limits on the number of jobs that can be scheduled, define their output size, and other details pertaining to working with Jobs in Ascender.
+The Jobs tab allows you to configure the types of modules that are allowed to be used by climber's Ad Hoc Commands feature, set limits on the number of jobs that can be scheduled, define their output size, and other details pertaining to working with Jobs in climber.

 1. From the left navigation bar, click **Settings** from the left navigation bar and select **Jobs settings** from the Settings screen.